 - Chill the broth.
 It will keep for 3 days in the fridge and 3 months in your freezer.

-How easy is that?
+How easy is this bone broth recipe?
 And here are some more tips to make your broth-making a cinch:

 - Out of one of the vegetables?
 Skip them.